envycointeam/envycoin/doc/unit-tests.md

 After configuring, they can be run with 'make check'.

-To run the bitchcoind tests manually, launch src/test/test_bitcoin .
+To run the envycoind tests manually, launch src/test/test_bitcoin .

-To add more bitchcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more envycoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the test/ directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the bitchcoin-qt tests manually, launch src/qt/test/bitcoin-qt_test
+To run the envycoin-qt tests manually, launch src/qt/test/bitcoin-qt_test

-To add more bitchcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more envycoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.